AKR-2803/CSE-551-Foundations-Of-Algorithms/Modules/module3/01-amortized-analysis-aggregate.md

-## Amortized using the Aggregate Method: Example with Dynamic Array
+## Amortized Analysis using the Aggregate Method: Example with Dynamic Array

 To calculate **amortized time**, we spread the total cost of all operations over each individual operation, even if some of them are expensive.
 This helps understand the average cost per operation over a sequence of operations.